Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 The main features of the Media Controller API include:

+- Retrieving Application list

+  You can get activated server and client applications.(#retrieving-application-list) So by this you can conmunicate with applications you want.
+  And client can get the latest server information even though the application is not activated currently.
+The last server which changed state to "MC_PLAYBACK_STATE_PLAYING" become the latest server.

+  > **Note**
+  >
+  > Retrieving client list supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Updating and retrieving information
+- Updating and Retrieving Playback

-  You can [update the metadata and playback information](#updating-and-retrieving-information) on the server side, and then retrieve the metadata and playback information on the client side.
+  You can [update the playback information](#updating-and-retrieving-playback) on the server side, and then retrieve the playback information on the client side.

   The media controller server provides current information about the registered application that you can send to the client.